csstaeben/DomainJoinedHDInsight/README.md

-# DomainJoinedHDInsight
-Configuration tool to setup domain joined HDInsight clusters
+# Configuration tool to setup domain joined HDInsight clusters

-To edit the PowerShell script
+# To edit the PowerShell script

 Open run.ps1 using Windows PowerShell ISE or any text editor.
 Fill the values for the following variables: